trcm/rigby-and-mckenzie/readme.md

 # Deploying

 The services can be deployed using the `deploy` target.
-This will create the SQS service, create the chuck FIFO queue, and spin up the services.
+This will create the SQS service, create the `church` FIFO queue, and spin up the services.
 There is only very primitive service dependency checking, ie. the services will just try and restart until they can create a client with the SQS instance.

 "Deploying" in this case is just running locally on the machine.
-In a proper setup there would be some orchetration of resources needed for the services, likely through an IaC tool such as terraform or pulumi.
+In a proper setup there would be some orchestration of resources needed for the services, likely through an IaC tool such as terraform or pulumi.
 This configuration would ideally create the SQS queue before the services are run for the first time.